Creating a Quality Detail Graph

 </html>

-You will notice that the ele value for the graph widget is speed_graph, so, this will appear in the div that has the ID of speed_graph.
+The ele value for the graph widget is speed_graph, so it will appear in the div with the ID of speed_graph.

 Record ID Tilde